About me - Julie Wrigley

 I like to help people to move ‘better’ with more confidence and joy, no matter their starting point, so they can build a movement-rich life that suits them.

-Special clothes, gyms and technical language are not necessarily needed.
-Our own bodies, together with simple household props and our outdoor environment can be enough.
+Special clothes, gyms and technical language are not compulsory.
+Our own bodies, together with simple household props and items in our outdoor environment can be enough.

 This practical and accessible approach can be empowering for people who may be picking up with movement after injury, illness or a long break.
-And it can develop more advanced levels of strength, mobility and agility if that is what someone wants.
+And it can develop more advanced levels of strength, mobility and agility if that is what you would like.

 Not a ‘natural born’ mover

-I have navigated my own challenges with pain-free movement, so understand what it is like to be a raw beginner or woefully out of practice.
+I have navigated my own challenges with movement, so understand what it is like to be a raw beginner and woefully out of practice.
 I was a bookish child with flat feet, painful toes and congenitally clunky hips.
 I felt movement and sport was not for me, so avoided them from adolescence until middle age.
+Then, in 2019, I was struck with vertigo which was nauseating, debilitating and immobilised me for 3 or 4 years.

 Joyful learnings in later life

 I have found out that meaningful change is possible.
-With patient progression and a playful approach to training, my pain and stiffness have dissolved.
-I now hike for miles without tiring, cycle around town, play energetic Taiko Japanese drumming, strength train, am dabbling with parkour and am practising for my first adult handstand!
+With patient progression and a playful approach to improving, my pain, stiffness & vestibular issues have dissolved.
+I now hike for miles without tiring, cycle around town, play energetic Taiko Japanese drumming, am dabbling with parkour and rope flow, all while practising for my first adult handstand!

 My training